 A: Because he thought women were beautiful.
 He was born in Sicily which is steeped in hundreds of years of sculpture and painting of the human form.
 It’s embedded in the culture and maybe in the genes

-THE MOST BEAUTIFUL WOMEN ON EARTH, VINCE COLLETTA – LIFE AND ART is an enormous book featuring a compelling memoir of the artist.
+THE MOST BEAUTIFUL WOMEN IN COMICS, VINCE COLLETTA – LIFE AND ART is an enormous book featuring a compelling memoir of the artist.
 I want you to be so immersed in this world that you can’t put it down.
 It’s a view into a different time, place and culture.
-You’ll also read a thousand comments and conversations, an extraordinary number of them apologetically praising his work.
+You’ll also read many comments and conversations, an extraordinary number of them apologetically praising his work.
 And there’s those incredibly gorgeous women.
 Very few of Vinnie’s contemporaries ever matched the realism he provided with pencil and pen.